 With contributions by

-Elin Andersen John Andreasen, Eugenio Barba, Jørn Bjerre, Roberta Carreri, Erik Exe Christoffersen, Tony D'Urso, Kirsten Hastrup, Klaus Hoffmeyer, Torunn Kjølner, Annelis Kuhlmann, Morten Kyndrup, Svend Erik Larsen, Peter Laugesen, Niels Lehmann, Chr.
-Ludvigsen, Iben Nagel Rasmussen, Janne Risum, Steen Sidenius, Ulrik Skeel, Julia Varley og Frans Winther
+Elin Andersen, John Andreasen, Eugenio Barba, Jørn Bjerre, Roberta Carreri, Erik Exe Christoffersen, Tony D'Urso, Kirsten Hastrup, Klaus Hoffmeyer, Torunn Kjølner, Annelis Kuhlmann, Morten Kyndrup, Svend Erik Larsen, Peter Laugesen, Niels Lehmann, Chr.
+Ludvigsen, Iben Nagel Rasmussen, Janne Risum, Steen Sidenius, Ulrik Skeel, Julia Varley and Frans Winther

 More about the book